NullDev/nulldev.org/blog/posts/all-about-the-base.md

 - number-systems
 - bases
 ---
-Weird and Wonderful Number Bases
+Weird Number Bases are weird.
+But also kinda cool.
+And kinda useless.
+But why stop at integer bases?

 ---